-It’s January 1990, I am twenty three years old very naive, and six months pregnant with my first baby.
+It’s January 1990, I am twenty-three years old very naïve, and six months pregnant with my first baby.
 I found myself in increasing pain in my back.
-So bad that I could neither sit or stand comfortably.
+So bad that I could neither sit nor stand comfortably.
 I went to my G.P with my husband and paced the floor of the waiting room for an hour before I was seen.
 My G.P gave me an internal told me I had a water infection, and to go home and hand a water sample into the hospital.

-After Robert’s death I found support through the Samaritan organization who helped me to seek counselling.
+After Robert’s death, I found support through the Samaritan organization who helped me to seek counselling.
 Eventually, when I was able to come out of the darkness I became a Samaritan to give back the help I received.
-This has to lead to my going on counselling courses and wanting to help bereaved people.
+This led to me going on counselling courses and wanting to help bereaved people.
 You could say that I had found meaning and direction from the death of my child.

 This year my husband says “Have you read about Alder Hey I wonder if Robert….?”
 So, I got in touch with the hospital.
 We waited many weeks before the relevant parties came to our home to tell us that they had taken 8 tissues from Robert during a post-mortem.
 We were angry.
 We were told that we were not told about the tissue retention because we were “protected”.
-I said that that was a “cop out”.
-If we were told that to retain tissues might help us in the future or others in the future we would have agreed to this retention.
+I said that that was a “cop-out”.
+If we were told that retaining tissues might help us in the future or others, we would have agreed to this retention.
 We were and are adults.
 We would not and do not want us or others to go through what we had experienced.
 We decided that we want to view the tissues.
 That was four months ago we are still waiting.

 An understanding friend used the word “abuse”.
 We feel degraded in that we were not allowed to protect our child in this final act.
 So you see the holding of our good memories of Robert, the good memories of the supportive nurses, the knowledge that we did all we could for our baby is attacked.
-At this moment I have been searching to contact people who have gone through the same as my self and my husband.
+At this moment I have been searching to contact people who have gone through the same as myself and my husband.
 Mainly to share or to find a common understanding.
 I seem to have hit brick walls.
 Bereavement or retention issue or both?
 I feel that they are interlinked.
-I understand that some people have had organs removed from their children and this may seem worse than tissue retention.
-But to me whether it is tissue or organ they have taken a part of our children and our selves and I grieve for that.
+I understand that some people have had organs removed from their children, which may seem worse than tissue retention.
+But to me, whether it is tissue or organ, they have taken a part of our children and ourselves, and I grieve for that.
 I write in the hope of reaching out to someone who may feel like me and need want to share.
 You are not alone…A mother.

 The original author of this story has given Medibolism express permission to publish their work on the website.
 It may not be reproduced in ANY form.
-All rights reserved by Author.
+All rights reserved by the author.